 The Enterprise Architect installation provides a model called EABase.eap, which is copied into the installation folder specifically for the purpose of providing basic data for a new model.
-However, if you have customized the various drop-down lists in another model then you might prefer to use that.
-Regardless of what model you choose to use, the process is the same and is outlined here.
+However, if you have customized the various drop-down lists in another model then you might

-Step Action 3.1.1 In Enterprise Architect, open the existing repository and select 'Configure > Model > Integrity > Project Integrity' in the ribbon.
-3.1.2 Ensure that the 'Action' panel is set to 'Report Only' and that all items in 'Checks to Run' are enabled, then click on the Go button.
-3.1.3 If Enterprise Architect detects that the existing model contains integrity issues, they will be listed in the main panel at the bottom of the dialog.
+Ste p Action 3.
+1. 1 In Enterprise Architect, open the existing repository and select 'Configure > Model > Integrity > Project Integrity' in the ribbon.
+3. 1.
+2 Ensure that the 'Action' panel is set to 'Report Only' and that all items in 'Checks to Run' are enabled, then click on the Go button .
+3. 1.
+3 If Enterprise Architect detects that the existing model contains integrity issues, they will be listed in the main panel at the bottom of the dialog.
 These issues should be resolved before continuing with the project transfer.
-3.1.4 With Enterprise Architect open, ensure that it there is no project loaded, by selecting 'Close Project' from the button.
-3.1.5 Select the 'Configure > Model > Transfer > Project Transfer' ribbon option.
+3. 1.
+4 With Enterprise Architect open, ensure that it there is no project loaded, by selecting 'Close Project' from the button.
+3. 1.
+5 Select the 'Configure > Model > Transfer > Project Transfer' ribbon option.
 The 'Project Transfer' dialog displays.
-3.1.6 In the 'Transfer Type' panel, select 'File to DBMS'.
-3.1.7 At the right of the 'Source Project' field, click on the button and browse for the name of the project file to copy to Oracle.
+3. 1.
+In the 'Transfer Type' panel, select 'File to DBMS'.

+6 3.
+1. 7 At the right of the 'Source Project' field, click on the button and browse for the name of the project file to copy to Oracle.
 If the .EAP file has Replication enabled, this must be removed before performing the transfer.
-3.1.8 At the right of the 'Target Project' field, click on the button.
+3. 1.
+8 At the right of the 'Target Project' field, click on the button.
 The 'Datalink Properties' dialog displays.
-3.1.9 Select 'Oracle Provider for OLE DB' from the list.
-Click on the Next button.
-3.1.1 On the 'Connection' page of the 'Datalink Properties' dialog, enter the Oracle service name in the 'Data Source' field, and the user name and password as required.
-Click on the OK button.
-The 'Project Transfer' dialog redisplays.
-3.1.1 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
-3.1.1 Click on the Transfer button to begin the data transfer process.
+3. 1.
+9 Select 'Oracle Provider for OLE DB' from the list.
+Click on the Next button .
+3. 1.
+10 On the 'Connection' page of the 'Datalink Properties' dialog, enter the Oracle service name in the 'Data Source' field, and the user name and password as required.
+Click on the OK button .
+The ' Project Transfer ' dialog redisplays.
+3. 1.
+11 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
+3. 1.
+Click on the Transfer button to begin the data

-2 3.1.1 When the process is complete, you have created a project on an Oracle database and can now connect to it and open it from Enterprise Architect.
+12 transfer process.
+1. When the process is complete, you have created a project on an Oracle database and can now connect to it and open it from Enterprise Architect.